amaurypm/transcode2H265/README.md

 Just do:
 `transcode2H265.py video_file[s]`

-It has some options (type `transcode2H265 -h` to see them), but defaults should work in most cases.
-Maybe you would like to play with the `-l` option, if you are a perfectionist as myself.
+It has some options (type `transcode2H265 -h` or see below), but defaults should work in most cases.

 ### Options
 ```